neurohackweek/cython-tutorial/_episodes/01-introduction.md

 >
 > Recursive functions are functions that call themselves during their
 > execution.
 Another interesting property of the Fibonacci series is that it
 > can be written as a recursive function.
+That's because each item depends on
+> the values of other items (namely item n-1 and item n-2)
 >
-> Rewrite the fib function to use recursion.
+> Rewrite the `fib` function using recursion.
 Is it faster than the
 > non-recursive version?
 Does Cythonizing it give even more of an advantage?
 >
 {: .challenge}